Tuesday, December 19, 2023

 His busy mother, Rosalinda, is exceptionally well played by Academy-Award nominee Dolly De Leon (“Triangle of Sadness”).
 She is unaware of anything happening with Eric’s past, but she accepts her son’s sexual preference with love and understanding.
 She knows her son has become mute but does not know why.

 They communicate by video chat using Eric’s whiteboard.
-Over the phone, she asks him to go check out the situation of her missing brother.
+Over the phone, she asks him to check out the situation regarding her missing brother.
 When Eric enters his uncle’s house, the terrible odor and all the flies in there worsen his nightmares.
-At that cathartic moment, not even Carlo’s profound love can help stop the alien invasion and destruction inside Eric’s brain.
+At that cathartic moment, Carlo’s profound love cannot help stop the alien invasion and destruction inside Eric’s brain.
 In the devastating process, only kindness and caring can be used as a catharsis to relieve so much pain that a young boy carries inside.

 The Filipino-Ilocano production is directed by an Award-winning filmmaker, Carl Joseph Papa (“The Unforgetting,” “Paglisa”), who wanted to tell a very personal story based on situations he lived and interviews he attempted to bring out of the shadows the children who had been sexually abused in the archipelago.